letanure/electron-dev-runner/README.md

-# Dev Runner
+# Electron Dev Runner

-A GitHub-styled Electron app for managing and running development projects with automatic port detection and window management.
+An Electron desktop app that helps developers manage and run their Node.js projects.
+Navigate through your development folders, run dev scripts in separate Electron windows with automatic port detection, and manage all your development processes from one clean interface.

 ![Dev Runner Screenshot](https://via.placeholder.com/800x500/0d1117/58a6ff?text=Dev+Runner+Screenshot)